jp1884/techvolution-vegas-baby/xx_Iconic_Memories/stories.md

 And this family acted fast and made a plan.
 It wasn't ingenious.
 It was very aggressive.
 Baboons gathered.
 Baboons rampaged.
 Glass shattered.
 Metal broke.

 For a few minutes, on the fields of a regional zoo, my two pothead friends were hunted down by a family of murderous baboons.
-And unlike the never ending content they were streaming earlier that day, this time of their lives will never be forgotten.

-Their time imprinted itself as a unforgettable memory... which became a hilarious story.
+They made memories that day.
+They remember every detail while running for their lives.

-Which is where I learned how time is the most valuable thing in the Universe.
+And they learned what so few do in time to enjoy it.
+Time is the most valuable thing in the Universe.
+It's the only thing you can make, manufacture, or reverse.

-Because everything worked out; the monkey's were reunited and my friends got out okay.
+Gladly, everything worked out with my friends and the monkey.
+The stolen one was reunited and my friends got out okay.
 And because nothing bad happened, I ended up with a sure fire way to make anyone laugh.
 No matter who I've told, happy drunks or suffering souls, everyone's day brightens-up when I tell the story about two idiots stealing a monkey from a zoo.

 And every time I've told the story, I feel like a comic with a killer act, getting to watch the audience sit, laugh, hug, and kiss, as they together create a new memory.